RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I love learning!
 Thanks to all of those who made a contribution to my growth, because of you, I am a better person!
 Sometimes I wonder, what if I hadn't come to Pursuit? how different would my skill set be?
 I am thankful I am happy to know and feel confident about my final build.
 I had been struggling with that for a couple of days.
 I feel good and confident that it was the best decision.
+I am grateful to everyone who brings snacks and food for all to enjoy.
+That's a real caring community.
+Thank you!